MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-limit-sharing.md

 ## Office 365 group or team

-If you want to limit sharing in an Office 365, it's important to make the group private.
-People inside your organization can join a public team anytime.
-Unless the team is private, there's no way to limit sharing within the organization.
+If you want to limit sharing in an Office 365 group or Microsoft Teams team, it's important to make the group or team private.
+People inside your organization can join a public group or team anytime.
+Unless the group or team is private, there's no way to limit sharing within the organization.

 ### Guest sharing

-Turn off guest sharing for Teams
+If you want to prevent guest access in Teams, you can turn off guest sharing in the Teams admin center.

 To turn off guest sharing for Teams
 1. In the Teams admin center, expand **Org-wide settings**, and then click **Guest access**.
 2. Turn off **Allow guest access in Teams**.
 3. Click **Save**.

-Turn off guest sharing for Office 365 groups
+If you want to prevent guest access in Office 365 groups, you can turn off the groups guest access settings in the Microsoft 365 admin center.

 To turn off guest sharing in Office 365 groups
 1. In the Microsoft 365 admin center, click **Settings**, and then click **Settings**.